Richard Posner: Tort law

+In U.S. Fidelity & Guaranty Co. v.
+Jadranska Slobodna Plovidba, 683 F.2d 1022 (7th Cir.
+1982), Posner revived Learned Hand's economic efficiency theory of negligence law.

 In Indiana Harbor Belt Railroad Co. v.
 American Cyanamid Co.
 (1990), Posner lowered the standard of legal liability a railroad faced for a hazardous waste spill.
 The case became a staple of first year torts courses taught in American law schools, where the case is used to address the question of when it is better to use negligence liability or strict liability.

 In 1999, Posner applied the lex loci delicti commissi rule on choice of law rather than the Restatement of Torts, Second when rejecting a claim by an Illinois dentist who slipped and fell in Acapulco, Mexico.
 In 2003, Posner affirmed a punitive damages award of 37.2 times the compensatory damages guests won from a bedbug infested Motel 6.
 In 2003, Posner found that co-workers who did not prevent a hypoglycemic diabetic's fatal attempt to drive himself home violated no duty to rescue.

 Contract law

 In Morin Building Products Co. v.
 Baystone Construction, Inc. (1983), Posner held that the Uniform Commercial Code presumes contracts impose an objective standard upon what would subjectively be illusory promises.
 In 1987, Posner dissented when Judge Frank H. Easterbrook, joined by Richard Dickson Cudahy, found that a stockbroker could sue his former employer under SEC Rule 10b-5 after he quit shortly before the firm's lucrative unannounced merger.
-In 1990, Posner found that Delaware corporate law did not permit an airline's board from adopting a poison pill provision that encouraged its machinists to take strike action if its pilots' takeover attempt succeeded.
+In 1990, Posner found that Delaware corporate law did not permit an airline's board to adopt a poison pill provision that encouraged its machinists to take strike action if its pilots' takeover attempt succeeded.
 In 1991, Posner held that good faith performance is a factual question of the defendant's state of mind that must be proven at trial.